spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

 |Greater or equal|>=|Number|Checks if the value is greater than or equal to the value of the right operand|

 **What's next?**
-See [Managing Discounts](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/managing-discounts.html) to know more about the actions you can do once the discount is created.
+<br>See [Managing Discounts](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/managing-discounts.html) to know more about the actions you can do once the discount is created.